meta4creations/post-duplicator/readme.txt

 == Upgrade Notice ==

-Javascript update for WP 5.5
+Fixed Gutenburg escaping in returns for ACF blocks